Ditectrev/Awesome-Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Study-Guide-Book-Course/README.md

 - **What is it?**
   Azure Virtual Machine Scale Sets provide automatic scaling of virtual machines based on demand or a defined schedule.

+- **Key Characteristics:**
+  - **Collection of VMs**: A group of identical virtual machines managed as a single unit
+  - **Automatic Management**: Automatically handles the creation and scaling of VMs based on demand

 - **Practical Example:**
   A web application with variable traffic: